-Aurora, CO, gets 17 inches of rain per year.
-The US average is 37.
-Snowfall is 52 inches.
-The average US city gets 25 inches of snow per year.
-The number of days with any measurable precipitation is 72.
+Aurora, Colorado gets 17 inches of rain, on average, per year.
+The US average is 38 inches of rain per year.

 Aurora averages 62 inches of snow per year.
 The US average is 28 inches of snow per year.

 On average, there are 243 sunny days per year in Aurora.
 The US average is 205 sunny days.

 Aurora gets some kind of precipitation, on average, 80 days per year.
 Precipitation is rain, snow, sleet, or hail that falls to the ground.
 In order for precipitation to be counted you have to get at least .01 inches on the ground to measure.

 Summer High: the July high is around 88 degrees